 Telephone: Families can call the school at (210) 438-6870 during school hours (from 7:30 to 4:00 when school is open).
+All teachers utilize the Bloomz app for messaging families about events, reminders, and minor student concerns.

 Contacting Teachers by E-mail/Text Communication: All Steele Montessori staff members are available by e-mail.
 You should expect to hear from your child's teacher within the first two weeks of school.
 Likewise, we invite you to be in touch at anytime with questions, or concerns about your child's work at school.
 Teachers are generally available to respond to e-mail before and after school hours and during their conference period.